 3.1 General Description

-The Simulator is designed to determine «Customer Name»’s potential range of available Simulated Output Energy Schedules and Delivery Limits associated with the Simulator Projects. «Customer Name» shall utilize the Simulator to simulate the routing of available stream flow through the Simulator Projects in compliance with established Simulator Parameters.
+The Simulator is designed to determine «Customer Name»’s potential range of available Simulated Output Energy Schedules and SOE Limits associated with the Simulator Projects. «Customer Name» shall utilize the Simulator to simulate the routing of available stream flow through the Simulator Projects in compliance with established Simulator Parameters.
 Power Services is responsible for establishing and managing Simulator Parameters within the Simulator, pursuant to section 3.2 of this exhibit, and «Customer Name» is responsible for establishing and managing Customer Inputs within the Simulator, pursuant to section 3.3 of this exhibit.

 3.1.1 «Customer Name» shall have access to the Simulator for the purpose of running various Simulated Operating Scenarios.